-Domestic violence crimes in Oklahoma are crimes of assault or assault and battery committed against a victim who is a:
+Domestic abuse in Oklahoma includes crimes of assault, or assault and battery, committed against a victim who is a:

 In Oklahoma, assault and battery are two separate crimes but also can be charged as the single crime of "assault and battery."
-An offender is guilty of "assault and battery" when the act of assault culminates in a battery.
+Someone is guilty of "assault and battery" when their assault results in a battery.

-Assault occurs when a person threatens or attempts to cause physical harm to another person.
-(Okla.Stat.
-Ann.
-Tit.
-21, §641.)
+Let's break it down.
+Assault occurs when someone threatens to, or attempts to cause physical harm to another person.
 The threat must involve physical action like drawing a fist or charging toward a victim.
-Words alone are not enough.
+Words alone aren't enough.

-A battery is the intentional use of force against another person that causes harm or offense to the victim.
-Striking a person with a fist and spitting on another both are acts that constitute battery.
-(Okla.Stat.
-Ann.
-Tit.
-21, §642.)
+A battery is the intentional use of force against another person that causes them harm or offense.
+For example, punching someone and spitting on someone are both considered batteries.

 Threatening to hit a person is an assault.
 If the offender actually strikes the victim after making the threat, the offender can be charged with assault and battery as one crime.

-If a defendant commits the crime of domestic abuse and the prosecution can prove he has a "prior pattern of physical abuse," the crime will be a felony punishable by up to ten years in prison or a fine up to $5,000, or both.
-(Okla.Stat.
-Ann.
-Tit.
-21, §644.1.)
-The evidence must show that the defendant committed physical abuse against a domestic victim as listed above in three different instances within six months of the date of the incident for which he has been charged.
+If a defendant commits domestic abuse and the prosecution proves they have a "prior pattern of physical abuse," the crime is a felony that carries up to 10 years in prison or a fine up to $5,000, or both.
+The evidence must show that the defendant committed physical abuse against a domestic victim in three different instances within six months of the date of the incident for which he has been charged.
 The previous incidents need not have resulted in arrests or convictions, but the evidence of the prior acts must be something other than testimony from the victim in the case in which the defendant is charged.

-If the crime of domestic abuse is committed in the presence of a child, the penalty is more serious.
-For a first offense, the offender faces a minimum sentence of six months in jail and a maximum of one year or a fine up to $5,000, or both.
-If the offense is a second or subsequent conviction for this crime, the offense is a felony punishable by a minimum sentence of one year in prison up to a maximum of five years in prison, or a fine up to $7,000, or both.
+If the domestic abuse is committed in front of a child, the penalty is more serious.
+For a first offense, there's a minimum sentence of six months and a maximum of a year in jail, or a fine up to $5,000, or both.
+If the offense is a second or subsequent conviction for this crime, it's a felony punishable by a minimum of one year and a maximum of five years in prison, or a fine up to $7,000, or both.

-If the crime of domestic abuse is committed against a pregnant woman and the offender knew of the pregnancy, the penalties can be extremely harsh.
+If the abuse is committed against a pregnant woman and the offender knew of the pregnancy, the penalties increase.
 For a first offense, the crime is a misdemeanor punishable by up to one year in jail.
-If the offense is a second or subsequent conviction, the crime is a felony punishable by up to ten years in prison.
-If the mother miscarries as a result of the domestic abuse, however, or there is any injury to the unborn child, the crime is a felony for which the offender can be sentenced up to twenty years in prison.
+If the offense is a second or subsequent conviction, it's a felony punishable by up to ten years in prison.
+If the mother miscarries as a result of the abuse, however, or there's an injury to the unborn child, the crime is a felony that carries up to twenty years in prison.

-If a crime of domestic abuse results in great bodily harm to the victim, the offense is a felony punishable by up to one year in jail or up to ten years in prison.
-Great bodily harm is more serious than a scrape or bruise and consists of significant injury, such as a broken bone, visible disfigurement like a large scar on a person's face, a serious head injury, or loss of function in some part of the body – a leg or hand or bodily organ.
+When great bodily harm to the victim, the offense is a felony punishable by up to one year in jail or up to ten years in prison.
+Great bodily harm is more serious than a scrape or bruise and consists of significant injury, such as a broken bone, visible disfigurement like a large scar, a serious head injury, or loss of function in some part of the body – a leg or hand or bodily organ.